dailystory/docs/articles/api/lead.md

 }
 </pre>

 To see all the available fields, [login to DailyStory](https://app.dailystory.com/login), and navigate to an existing lead.
 For example, `Lead/Detail/117604`.
-Then change the URL to `API/Lead/117604` to see the JSON representation of this lead.
+Then change the URL to `API/Lead/117604` to see the JSON representation.

 <pre class="brush: javascript">
 {